Geonovum/ogc-api-features-guideline/Examples.md

 ## Examples of implementations after tool adjustments

-Because from earlier test, Geonovum concluded tools were not compliant with the requirements, at the beginning of the year 2023, an open tender was set up to adjust the tooling.
+From earlier tests Geonovum concluded tools were not compliant with the requirements for OAS, OGC, INSPIRE and Dutch ADR.
+For that reason Geonovum set up an open tender at the beginning of the year 2023, with the goal of improving the compliance of OGC API tooling.
-This resulted in 3 demo services that each show how you can be compliant with the requirements for OAS, OGC, INSPIRE and Dutch ADR.
+This resulted in 3 demo services that each show how you can be compliant with the requirements.
 All demo services used the same selection of the Dutch INSPIRE Addresses in a simplified GML file, constructed by Wetransform as input.

 |   tool    | main contributions   | landing page|